dolphin-emu/dolphin/Readme.md

 ### Rust
 This fork includes a [Rust submodule](https://github.com/project-slippi/slippi-rust-extensions) that needs to be built and linked to the final executable.
 This means that you will need to install a Rust compiler for your current system; to do this, simply visit [rustup.rs](https://rustup.rs).
 Once installed, CMake should be able to automatically handle the rest for you.
+Installing rust via your distro's package manager is workable but we only support rustup since it handles multi toolchain installs better.

 ### Windows

-Visual Studio 2019 16.3 or later is a hard requirement.
+Visual Studio 2022 or later is a hard requirement.
 Open the folder that contains the base CMakeLists.txt file to build Dolphin on Windows.
 Other compilers might able to build Dolphin on Windows but have not been tested and are not recommended to be used.
 Git and Windows 11 SDK must be installed when building.